FAQ

 What if I have not received payment by the 31st day?

 If an approved payment has not been received by the 31st day, the approved payee may submit the Payment Status Inquiry form.
-KCS will review whether delays are related to missing information, processing issues, invoice or tax requirements, banking/payment-provider delays, internal review, or other administrative issues.
+KCS will review whether delays are related to missing information, processing issues, invoice or tax requirements, banking/payment-provider delays, or required payment review steps.

 Does submitting a payment inquiry confirm payment is owed?